domluna/tinyrag/README.md

 ## Implementation

 Each vector is going to be n bits, where n in the size of the embedding.
-This will vary depending on which embedder you use, there are several proprietary and open source variations.
-I'll be assuming we're using the mixedbread model:
+This will vary depending on the embedder used, there are several proprietary and open source variations.
+I'll be assuming we're using the mixedbread model: `mixedbread-ai/mxbai-embed-large-v1`

-- mixedbread-ai/mxbai-embed-large-v1

 This model returns a 1024 element float32 vector.
-Binarization turns this into a 1024 bit vector, represented as a 128 element int8 vector, or 128 bytes.
-Furthermore, we can reduce this to [64 bytes](https://www.mixedbread.ai/blog/binary-mrl) and so that will be our final representation.
+Through binarization, this is converted into a 1024 bit vector, which is then represented as a 128 element int8 vector or 128 bytes.
+Additionally, this can be further reduced to [64 bytes](https://www.mixedbread.ai/blog/binary-mrl), which is our final representation.

 A 512 bit vector represented as 64 int8 or uint8 elements.